bjucs/MacroTrack/README.md

 ## Open-source macro tracker app in Swift

-Developed as a summer project by Brian Ju, free to modify/observe for all education, non-commercial use.
+Being developed as a summer project by Brian Ju, free to modify/observe for all educational, non-commercial use.